mooinglemur/zsmkit/README.md

 * Multiple simultaneous slot playback, with priority-based channel arbitration and automatic restore of state when higher priorities end playback.
 * "Master volume" control for each playback slot.

+These features are planned but not yet implemented
+* Callback from library into the application for loop/end notification
+* Ability to dynamically alter the tempo
+* Ability to fetch current song state
+* Feature to suspend specific channels for all priorities, allowing the channel/voice to be used outside of ZSMKit, such as simple in-game sound effects, for instance.

 This potential ZSM feature is missing from both ZSound and ZSMkit:

 * PCM channel playback